-Probably the best way to gain this knowledge is to join an Introductory Virtual Program.
+Probably the best way to gain this knowledge is to join an Introductory Virtual Program ran by CEA.
 This is very useful even if you already have extensive EA knowledge.
 It is great preparation for facilitating discussions about EA, and you'd be well equipped if you choose to run a similar course in the future.
 There are also In-Depth Virtual Programs that are also recommended for organisers.

 To learn by yourself, you can work through the EA Handbook, which covers very similar content to the Introductory Virtual Program.

-There are lots of ways to get connected to the community.
+There are lots of ways to get connected to the community (see key contacts and things we recommend you sign up to).
 Many groups are on Facebook, but the most useful resources are probably the EA Forum and the EA Newsletter, so if you aren't a Facebook user you can still get most of the community connections.